ufidon/devops/labs/lab02/README.md

 **0. Prerequisites**

 Before start this lab, please check the correct Java SDK is installed.
-If you installed several Java SDK, make sure 11.0.8.fx-librca from Bellsoft is set to the default Java SDK as \# 4 below.
+If you installed several versions of Java SDK, make sure 11.0.8.fx-librca from Bellsoft is set to the default Java SDK as \#4 below.
+If you did NOT use sdkman to manage your Java SDK, please uninstall all of them first.

 If NOT, it can be installed with the following commands: